g-omarsdottir/hangman/README.md

 - **User Feedback:** A clear message congratulates the user on the victory.

 - **Game Status:** The user can review the list of used letters and the number of guesses left.
-The drawing visualizes that the stick figure was not hanged on the gallows symbolizing the user’s success.
+The Hangman drawing visualizes that the stick figure was not hanged on the gallows symbolizing the user’s success.

 - **Word Puzzle:** The word, that the user correctly guessed, is displayed.